IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/selecting_device.rst

     Using context manager, :code:`with dpctl.device_context(SYCL_device)`.
 Please look at method :code:`select_device_ndarray()` in the example below.

 - Array with :code:`__sycl_usm_array_interface__` attribute
-     Numba-dppy supports the Compute Follows Data semantics in this case.
+     In this case the Compute Follows Data semantics is supported.
 Compute Follows Data stipulates that computation must be off-loaded to device where data is resident.

      Expected behavior in different cases:
             - Users are allowed to mix arrays created using equivalent SYCL queues.
 Where equivalent queues are defined as: